-Recently, the Afghan government ordered schools to close again in an effort to fight the spread of the highly contagious COVID-19 Delta variant which is sweeping through the country.
-As a result, most of CAI’s educational support programs are on a temporary hold.
-We are moving forward, however, with a program that will help protect vulnerable communities by providing PPE, raising awareness about how to avoid transmission of the disease, and dispelling misinformation about the vaccine.
+Earlier this summer the Afghan government ordered schools to close again in an effort to fight the spread of the highly contagious COVID-19 Delta variant, As a result, CAI was forced to put its educational support programs on a temporary hold.
+Recently, the government switched course, announcing that schools would reopen despite that most Afghans have not been vaccinated or even had access to the vaccine.
+In response, CAI launched a program to help protect vulnerable communities and is providing PPE, raising awareness about how to avoid transmission of the disease, and dispelling misinformation about the vaccine.

-At present, it remains unclear how Taliban control will affect the ability of children, especially girls, to go to school in these districts once it is safe for schools to reopen.
-Taliban policy on girls’ education can vary depending on local commanders.
-As of writing this article, the Talibs in the areas where CAI has programs have not stated that girls cannot be educated.
-Yet is well known that the Taliban, at the very least, want to impose restrictions on how girls are educated, on what subjects, and to what age.
+Nonetheless, it is well known that the Taliban, at the very least, want to impose restrictions on how girls are educated, on what subjects, and to what age.
 For example, in June, a Taliban spokesman indicated in an interview that the Taliban want “separation between girls and boys, women and men, in universities, schools or madrassas,” and in many parts of the country that are already under Taliban control, it is reported that girls are being prohibited from going to school beyond elementary school.
-Restrictions like these create barriers to education for females.

-CAI will continue to work with communities and its local partners to confront these challenges to female education as they arise.
+CAI will continue to work with communities to confront these challenges to female education as they arise.
 In fact, many of CAI’s existing programs are designed to work around existing barriers to girls’ education, for example, through establishing community-based (or home-based) schools for girls and by training women to be teachers, especially in the remote, rural areas where we work.

 What will happen if the Taliban takes control of the entire country?